Shash-gowda/Shashwitha_Puttaswamy.github.io/README.md

  <section>
     <h2>International Conferences </h2>
     <ul>
+      <li><strong>SC17 Supercomputing Conference, Denver, CO:</strong> California Institute of Technology (Caltech) - Contributed to high-performance computing and cyberinfrastructure demonstrations at SC17.Collaborated with international partners including AmLight, ANSP, and UNESP to enable high-speed data transfers over the AmLight-ExP1 network.Supported real-time network research showcasing scalable and resilient data movement strategies.Foundation for continued work in advanced networking technologies such as Named Data Networking (NDN) and Software-Defined Networking (SDN)</li>
       <li><strong>SC18:</strong> In 2018, as the primary network Research engineer for Caltech during the annual supercomputing conferences, I played a pivotal role in
 swiftly commissioning and demonstrating state-of-the-art applications.
 Leading the implementation of advanced network and server installations tailored for data-intensive scientific applications, my efforts supported both current and next-generation programs in high-